theolivenbaum/resin/README.md

 ## What is this?

-A 32-bit wide vector-space model search engine with HTTP API and programmable read/write pipelines.
+A full-text search engine with HTTP API and programmable read/write pipelines.

-### Vector-space model
+### Vector-space model index

-To provide full-text search words and phrases are extracted from documents and mapped to a 2 billion dimensional vector-space that form clusters of syntactically similar "bag-of-chars", a language model.
+To provide full-text search words and phrases are extracted from documents and mapped to a 2 billion dimensional vector-space that form clusters of syntactically similar "bag-of-chars".
+In this language model, each character (glyph) is encoded as a 32-bit word (an int), and each word or phrase alike encoded as a 32-bit wide (but sparse) array.

-On disk and in-memory this model is represented as a binary tree ([VectorNode](src/Sir.Store/VectorNode.cs)).
+On disk this language model is represented as a bitmap, and in-memory as a binary tree ([VectorNode](src/Sir.Store/VectorNode.cs)).

-Each node carries as their payload a list of document references.
+Each node in the index tree carries as their payload a list of document references.

 This model works excellent with fuzzy/prefix/suffix queries and especially well with phrases that appromixate each other.